 Changing my mindset

-I had a beautiful daughter, thriving step-son, great marriage, and a promising business that allowed me to work from home.
+I had a beautiful daughter, a thriving step-son, a great marriage, and a promising business that allowed me to work from home.
 I also had great health, wonderful relationships with family and many friends.

 During the time, I had a few people ask me about how I would feel if I didn’t have another baby naturally.
 Would you be up for going through IUD and IVF?
 I still wasn’t ready to go that direction.
 We had such a long road getting my husband’s vasectomy reversed, I wasn’t ready to do that just yet.
 I hadn’t closed the door, but I hadn’t opened that door either.